-As a result, Section 201 of the Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 was enacted.
+As a result, Section 201 of the Riegle-Neal Interstate Banking and Branching Efficiency Act of 1994 was enacted a few months after the jury verdict.
 In October 1998, the Office of Thrift Supervision settled with Henderson by ordering him to pay $1.25 million in restitution and prohibiting him from working in a financial institution.

 Because of allegations the University of California at Berkeley imposed quotas or ceilings on the admission of Asian-Americans, Don has been collecting, since 1991, data on the admission of Asian-Americans to the nation’s 25 most selective colleges.
-He distributed the data to Asian-American organizations and now posts the information at Colleges. (http://www.asianam.org/colleges.htm )
+He posts the information at Colleges. (http://www.asianam.org/colleges.htm )

 Mr. Jian Li scored a perfect score on the SAT but he was rejected by several Ivy League colleges.
 He read the information at Colleges (http://www.asianam.org/colleges.htm) and Reverse Discrimination (http://www.asianam.org/statistics%20reverse.htm) and filed a civil rights complaint against Princeton in November 2006.
 Bigots for the Left mocked and taunted him.

-Don also compiles statistics identifying law firms which have poor records of hiring Asian- American attorneys.
+Don also compiles statistics identifying law firms which have poor records of hiring Asian-American attorneys.
 See Law Firms. (http://www.asianam.org/law%20firms.htm) He distributes the data to Asian-American in-house counsel and encourages them to boycott these law firms.
-He compiles an ever-growing mailing list of 1800 Asian-American in-house counsel.
+He compiles an ever-growing mailing list of 1500 Asian-American in-house counsel.